-QLACs allow you to defer past age 70 ½ inside of a Traditional IRA, to guarantee an income stream that can be started as far out as age 85.
+A QLAC annuity allows you to defer the distribution of funds from employer retirement plans or traditional IRAs past age 72.
+You can turn those funds into a guaranteed income stream for the rest of your life that can be started as late as age 85.
 You don’t have to defer it for that long, but you can.
-More importantly, the money in a QLAC is not considered as part of your RMD calculation when you turn 70 ½.
-That is a big deal, my friends.
+More importantly, the money in a QLAC is not considered as part of your RMD calculation when you turn 72.

-Annuities aren't investments, they are structured to provide principal protection and income payments, and can help us plan for longevity, legacy, and long-term care needs.
-The QLAC product is very pro-consumer!
+Annuities are structured to provide principal protection and income payments, and they can help plan for longevity, your legacy, and potential long-term care needs.
+The QLAC product is very pro-consumer for these purposes.